www.locriantica.it

 (PALAT.
 ANT.
 BOOK VI - 273)

-Artemis, which reign over Delos and over the lovable Ortygia,
+Artemis, which reign over Delos and the lovable Ortygia,

-put back in the lap of the Charites the bow and the arrows intact,
+put back in the Charites' lap the bow and the arrows intact,

 purify your body in the waters of the Inopus and come